aosabook/500lines/dagoba/chapter.md

 A long time ago, when the world was still young, all data walked happily in single file.
 If you wanted your data to jump over a fence, you just set the fence down in its path and each datum jumped it in turn.
 Punch cards in, punch cards out.
 Life was easy and programming was a breeze.

 Then came the random access revolution, and data grazed freely across the hillside.
 Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
-Techniques were developed for corralling the data by forming links between items [footenote: the network model (CODASYL), the hierarchical model (IMS), etc], marshaling groups of units into formation through their linking assemblage.
+Techniques were developed for corralling the data by forming links between items [TODO footnote: the network model (CODASYL), the hierarchical model (IMS), etc], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.

-Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated. [footenote: Codd, etc] Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, clustered in kennels and collared with a name tag.
+Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated.
+[TODO footnote: Codd, etc] Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, clustered in kennels and collared with a name tag.
 Questions were declaratively posited, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmer.

 For much of recorded history this relational model reigned supreme.
-Its dominance remained unchallenged through two major language wars and countless skirmishes.
+Its dominance went unchallenged through two major language wars and countless skirmishes.
 It offered everything you could ask for in a model, for the small price of inefficiency, clumsiness and lack of scalability.
 For eons that was a price programmers were willing to pay.
 Then the internet happened.

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
 CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which harken back to the earliest attempts to domesticate random-access data.
 We're going to look at one of these, a style known as the graph database.

 ## Definitions and introductions

-We're going to build a graph databases which will allow us to elegantly solve all kinds of interesting problems.
+This graph database we build will allow us to elegantly solve all kinds of interesting problems.
 So what's a graph database?

 Well, the dictionary defines "graph database" as a database for graphs.
 Thanks, dictionary!
 Let's break that down a little.